decert-me/rareskills-solana-course/src/en/chapter_8.md

 }
 ```

-If we look for a pattern in the print1, print2, print3 functions, it is simply inserting the arguments into a vector and adding a space in between them, then converting the vector back into a bytes string (a bytes slice to be precise).
+If we look for a pattern in the `print1`, `print2`, `print3` functions, it is simply inserting the arguments into a vector and adding a space in between them, then converting the vector back into a bytes string (a bytes slice to be precise).

-Wouldn’t it be nice if we could take a piece of code like println! and automatically expand it into a print function that takes exactly as many arguments as we need?
+Wouldn’t it be nice if we could take a piece of code like `println!` and automatically expand it into a print function that takes exactly as many arguments as we need?

 This is what a Rust macro does.